open-telemetry/opentelemetry-php/user-integration-guide/symfony-integration.md

 Let's confirm that our application works by running the command `symfony server:start`.

-You can navigate to `localhost/hello` route to see the `Hello world` response returned in the HelloController index method above.
+You can navigate to `localhost/hello` route to see the `Hello world` response returned from the HelloController index method above.
 ![image](https://user-images.githubusercontent.com/22311928/110263970-7810a980-7fb8-11eb-8683-b5f2d8a82c4a.png)

 ## Step 3 - Require the OpenTelemetry PHP Library

-For this step, we require the OpenTelemetry PHP Library by running the command `composer require open-telemetry/opentelemetry:dev-main`.
-It is worthy of note that this command pulls in the latest changes from the Opentelemetry PHP repository.
+For this step, we require the OpenTelemetry PHP Library by running the command `composer require open-telemetry/opentelemetry`.
+It is worthy of note that this command pulls in the last stable release for the library.

 ## Step 4 - Bundle Zipkin and  Jaeger into the Application